 RESOURCES FOR EDUCATORS

 The Teacher's Guide provides repertoire-specific classroom teaching ideas for grades 1-3, 4-5, and 6-8, reviews the instruments of the Orchestra, and includes information about The Cleveland Orchestra and historic Severance Hall.
 The Teacher’s Guide is free to schools who attend Education Concerts.

 The Score, a special newspaper for students, provides feature stories about the Orchestra, background information on composers and compositions featured in the Education Concerts, games and puzzles, and Fan Mail (student letters).
 The Score is free to schools who attend Education Concerts.

 View our introductory video, “Get Ready for The Cleveland Orchestra” produced by WVIZ/PBS Ideastream, which provides an overview of the Orchestra, the Education Concert field trip experience, and historic Severance Hall..

 Bringing students to a Cleveland Orchestra Education Concert?
 Discover the fun of active listening!
-Led by music education experts, these engaging, interactive sessions give teachers the tools to engage students in active listening and bring Education Concert repertoire to life before students step foot in Severance Hall. $25 fee covers parking and all materials including lesson plans, poster sized musical maps, and a special CD of musical excerpts aligned with the lesson plan.
+Led by music education experts, these engaging, interactive sessions give teachers the tools to engage students in active listening and bring Education Concert repertoire to life before students step foot in Severance Hall. $25 fee covers parking and all materials including lesson plans, musical maps, and a special CD of musical excerpts aligned with the lesson plans.